vectorgrp/sil-kit-adapters-vcan/README.md

 Lastly, update the LD_LIBRARY_PATH in your Android environment to point to the location of the SIL Kit shared library, which can be found in the generated lib folder.

 ## b) Getting Started with pre-built Adapter and Demos
-Download a preview or a release of the adapter directly from [Vector SIL Kit Adapter for virtual CAN Releases](https://github.com/vectorgrp/sil-kit-adapters-vcan/releases).
+Download a preview or a release of the adapter directly from [SIL Kit Adapter for virtual CAN Releases](https://github.com/vectorgrp/sil-kit-adapters-vcan/releases).

-You should also download a SIL Kit Release directly from [Vector SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
+You should also download a SIL Kit Release directly from [SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
 You will need this for being able to start a sil-kit-registry.

 ## Install the sil-kit-adapter-vcan (optional)
 If you call the following command (can be done for self-built and pre-built package after cmake configure) ``sil-kit-adapter-vcan`` can be called from everywhere without defining a path: